Yorkshire Volunteers was a Territorial Army Infantry Regiment of the Line, forming part of The Kings Division.

 Where no ambiguity or misunderstanding is likely, this may be abbreviated to the Regimental Association or the Association.

-No individual or group of individuals, whether members of The Association or not, may use The Name of The Association without the permission and approval of The Committee.
+No individual or group of individuals, whether members of The Association or not, may use The Name of The Association or any of those visual representations uniquely associated with The Regiment or The Association without the permission and approval of The Committee.
 In addition, no person or group of persons may use The Name of The Regiment without the permission of the Committee.

 The aims of the Association are to promote Regimental traditions and support succeeding T.A.
 Units in Yorkshire.
 The Association will safeguard the name of the Regiment and the interest and welfare of those who have served in or with it, or other Members.